tunai/hybrid-boat-detection/README.md

 ### Robust Detection of Marine Vessels From Visual Time Series

-This repo contains the implementation of our work: **Robust Detection of Marine Vessels From Visual Time Series**, by Tunai Porto Marques et al., submitted to the 2021 Winter Conference on Applications of Computer Vision (WACV, January 5-9, 2021)
+This repo contains the implementation of our work: **Robust Detection of Marine Vessels From Visual Time Series**, by Tunai Porto Marques *et al.*, submitted to the 2021 Winter Conference on Applications of Computer Vision (WACV, January 5-9, 2021)

 ### Repo author